Neocor89/prisma-course/prisma/prisma-info.md

   // Defines an index on the model fields and Help with sorting and performance

   @@unique([age, name])  // Block Attribute

-}
+  @@id  // Block Attribute
+  // Possible to create a composite id for the model not for one field }
 ```